Intro to Travel Physical Therapy

 Your company should do a good job of only finding jobs that you are qualified for.
 Remember, don’t let being a new grad stop you as many positions love new therapists.
 All of the places we have worked have been more than willing to help us out if we had questions or didn't know something.

-Related Dealing with a Cancelled Flight
+Related Dealing with a Car Break In

 Travel Therapy Guide for Beginners